 The sonic world of Fallout 4’s Commonwealth Wasteland is a wonderful one.
 Experiencing it in VR is likely to encourage most players to double-down on the immersion factor by using headphones, which does raise a few unique changes.

 The main change is that everything becomes more intimate.
 NPC voices feel closer.
 Whilst indoors, the sounds of enemies around a corner feels more claustrophobic.
-When a mutant hound begins bearing down on you before you’ve even had a chance to see it, the experience is all the more urgent and intense.
+When a mutant hound begins bearing down on you before you’ve even had a chance to see it, the experience is all the more urgent and buying antibiotics online legal intense.
 The downside of headphone listening is that any source of repetition can become more noticeable and begin to grate on your patience more quickly.
 Bethesda certainly improved upon Fallout 3 with a greater variety of voice actors for their incidental characters.
 Unfortunately it isn’t quite enough and, at times, hearing the same line of dialogue with the same voice and intonation (but from a supposed different character) detracts from the otherwise excellent atmosphere.
 Repeating songs on the various radio stations is also that little bit more irritating when listening on headphones.
 That said, the efforts to include more variety within each station and the inclusion of a Classical repertoire makes a big difference (merrily hacking raiders’ limbs to the tune of Holst’s Mars, is pretty joyous).